Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Convergence analysis of Markov chains

 \end{prop}

 \begin{cor} Under the conditions of Proposition \ref{conductanceTHM}, the conductance of the Markov kernel $P$ can be bounded by

 \end{cor}

 The proof of Proposition \ref{conductanceTHM} can be found in Appendix \ref{sec:appendixproofs} and builds on several previous works; see \citet[Lemma 15] {andrieu2024explicit} and the survey by \citet{vempala2005geometric} for further details.
 Notably, Proposition \ref{conductanceTHM} and Corollary \ref{conductanceProfileLowerBound} do not require the Markov kernel $P$ to be reversible.
-Conventionally, $\delta$ is chosen to scale inversely with the dimension $d$ to ensure that $\varepsilon$ remains of constant order.
+Conventionally, close coupling conditions are established with the parameter $\delta$ scaling inversely with the dimension $d$ and the parameter~$\varepsilon$ being of constant order.
 Under this regime, Corollary~\ref{conductanceProfileLowerBound} yields

 for sufficiently large $d$.